JSS Website CV

 • US/Upstate New York, 1990s-early 2000s: longitudinal project in a rural community on retirement as a life passage, highlighting people’s expectations and experiences during this major life transition.

-• Washington State: 2017- Present: writing, publication and participation in public readings of my poetry, essays and short fiction in a variety of literary journals, anthologies and venues.
+• Washington State: 2015- Present: writing, publication and participation in public readings of my poetry, essays and short fiction in a variety of literary journals, anthologies and venues; engagement in political, civil liberties and environmental activism with local, state and national organizations.